ksg97031/frida-gadget/README.rst

 .. image:: https://github.com/ksg97031/frida-gadget/blob/trunk/images/decompile.png
    :width: 600

-Helpful Hint
+Resigning the APK
 ~~~~~~~~~~~~~~~~~~
+| After modifying the APK, you need to re-sign it.
-| Quickly re-sign your application with the `uber-apk-signer <https://github.com/patrickfav/uber-apk-signer>`_.
+| You can quickly re-sign your application with the `uber-apk-signer <https://github.com/patrickfav/uber-apk-signer>`_.
 |

 Contributing